t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 It is expected that many things (for example, wearable sensors, and user devices) will be mobile in the sense that they are attached to different networks during the lifetime of a security association.
 Built-in mobility signaling can greatly reduce the overhead of the cryptographic protocols because unnecessary and costly re-establishments of the session (possibly including handshake and key agreement) can be avoided.
 IKEv2 supports host mobility with the MOBIKE {{RFC4555}} and {{RFC4621}} extension.
 MOBIKE refrains from applying heavyweight cryptographic extensions for mobility.
 However, MOBIKE mandates the use of IPsec tunnel mode which requires to transmit an additional IP header in each packet.
 This additional overhead could be alleviated by using header compression methods or the Bound End- to-End Tunnel (BEET) mode {{ID-Nikander}}, a hybrid of tunnel and transport mode with smaller packet headers.

 HIP offers a simple yet effective mobility management by allowing hosts to signal changes to their associations {{RFC8046}}.
 However, slight adjustments might be necessary to reduce the cryptographic costs, for example, by making the public-key signatures in the mobility messages optional.
 Diet HIP does not define mobility yet but it is sufficiently similar to HIP and can use the same mechanisms.
 TLS and DTLS do not have native mobility support, however, work on DTLS mobility exists in the form of an Internet draft {{ID-Williams}}.
 The specific need for IP-layer mobility mainly depends on the scenario in which the nodes operate.
 In many cases, mobility supported by means of a mobile gateway may suffice to enable mobile IoT networks, such as body sensor networks.
+Using message based application-layer security solutions such as OSCoAP {{ID-OSCOAP}} can also alleviate the problem of re-establishing lower-layer sessions for mobile nodes.

-## Secure software update {#sec5-4}
+## Secure software update and cryptographic agility {#sec5-4}

-Software updates are required not only to add new functionality to IoT devices but also to eliminate security vulnerabilities due to software bugs, design flaws, or deprecated algorithms.
+IoT devices are often expected to stay functional for several years and decades even though they might operate unattended with direct Internet connectivity.
+Software updates for IoT devices are therefore not only required for new functionality, but also to eliminate security vulnerabilities due to software bugs, design flaws, or deprecated algorithms.
 Software bugs might remain even after careful code review.
 Implementations of security protocols might contain (design) flaws.
-Lastly, cryptographic algorithms can become insecure due to advances in cryptanalysis.
+Cryptographic algorithms can also become insecure due to advances in cryptanalysis.

-Due to all these reasons, IoT devices have a reputation for being insecure, and yet, they are expected to stay functional for years and even decades.
-Additionally, these devices typically operate unattended with direct Internet connectivity.
-Therefore, a remote software update mechanism to fix vulnerabilities, to update configuration settings, and for adding new functionality is needed.

 Schneier {{SchneierSecurity}} in his essay highlights several challenges that hinder mechanisms for secure software update of IoT devices.
 First, there is a lack of incentives for manufactures, vendors and others on the supply chain to issue updates for their devices.
 Second, parts of the software running on IoT devices is simply a binary blob without any source code available.
 Since the complete source code is not available, no patches can be written for that piece of code.
 Lastly Schneier points out that even when updates are available, users generally have to manually download and install them.
 However, users are never alerted about security updates and at many times do not have the necessary expertise to manually administer the required updates.

 The FTC staff report on Internet of Things - Privacy & Security in a Connected World {{FTCreport}} and the Article 29 Working Party Opinion 8/2014 on the Recent Developments on the Internet of Things {{Article29}} also document the challenges for secure remote software update of IoT devices.
 They note that even providing such a software update capability may add new vulnerabilities for constrained devices.
 For example, a buffer overflow vulnerability in the implementation of a software update protocol (TR69) {{TR69}} and an expired certificate in a hub device {{wink}} demonstrate how the software update process itself can introduce vulnerabilities.

 Powerful IoT devices that run general purpose operating systems can make use of sophisticated software update mechanisms known from the desktop world.
 However, resource-constrained devices typically do not have any operating system and are often not equipped with a memory management unit or similar tools.
 Therefore, they might require more specialized solutions.

 An important requirement for secure software and firmware updates is source authentication.
 Source authentication requires the resource-constrained things to implement public-key signature verification algorithms.
 As stated in {{sec5-1-1}}, resource-constrained things have limited amount of computational capabilities and energy supply available which can hinder the amount and frequency of cryptographic processing that they can perform.
 In addition to source authentication, software updates might require confidential delivery over a secure (encrypted) channel.
 The complexity of broadcast encryption can force the usage of point-to-point secure links - however, this increases the duration of a software update in a large system.
 Alternatively, it may force the usage of solutions in which the software update is delivered to a gateway, and then distributed to the rest of the system with a network key.
 Sending large amounts of data that later needs to be assembled and verified over a secure channel can consume a lot of energy and computational resources.
 Correct scheduling of the software updates is also a crucial design challenge.
 For example, a user of connected light bulbs would not want them to update and restart at night.
 More importantly, the user would not want all the lights to update at the same time.

+Software updates in IoT systems are also needed to update old and insecure cryptographic primitives.
+However, many IoT systems, some of which are already deployed, are not designed with provisions for cryptographic agility.
+For example, many devices come with a wireless radio that has an AES128 hardware co-processor.
+These devices solely rely on the co-processor for encrypting and authenticating messages.
+A software update adding support for new cryptographic algorithms implemented solely in software might not fit on these devices due to limited memory, or might drastically hinder its operational performance.
+This can lead to the use of old and insecure devices.
+Therefore, it is important to account for the fact that cryptographic algorithms would need to be updated and consider the following when planning for cryptographic agility:

+1. Would it be safe to use the existing cryptographic algorithms available on the device for updating with new cryptographic algorithms that are more secure?
+2. Will the new software-based implementation fit on the device given the limited resources?
+3. Would the normal operation of existing IoT applications on the device be severely hindered by the update?

-Finally, it is also important to mention previous and ongoing work in the area of secure software and firmware updates at the IETF. {{RFC4108}} describes how Cryptographic Message Syntax (CMS) {{RFC5652}} can be used to protect firmware packages.
+Finally, we would like to highlight the previous and ongoing work in the area of secure software and firmware updates at the IETF. {{RFC4108}} describes how Cryptographic Message Syntax (CMS) {{RFC5652}} can be used to protect firmware packages.
 The IAB has also organized a workshop to understand the challenges for secure software update of IoT devices.
 A summary of the workshop and the proposed next steps have been documented {{iotsu}}.
-Finally, a new working group called Firmware UpDate (fud) {{WG-FUD}} is currently being chartered at the IETF.
+Finally, a new working group called Software Updates for Internet of Things (suit) {{WG-SUIT}} is currently being chartered at the IETF.
 The working group aims to standardize a new version {{RFC4108}} that reflects the best current practices for firmware update based on experience with IoT deployments.
 It will specifically work on describing an IoT firmware update architecture and specifying a manifest format that contains meta-data about the firmware update package.

 ## End-of-Life {#sec5-5}